Find Affordable College Courses

 Hanover, NH

 Our 2023 rankings named Dartmouth College the most popular school in New Hampshire for foreign languages and linguistics students working on their master’s degree.
-Located in the town of Hanover, Dartmouth is a private not-for-profit school with a medium-sized student population.
+Located in the town of Hanover, Dartmouth is a private not-for-profit college with a medium-sized student population.

 About 57% of the students majoring in foreign languages and linguistics at the school are women while 43% are male.